franzageek/WinEFIMounter/README.md

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/21835753-d725-4e1a-92d0-e01d97543da3)
-Choosing Option <kbd>3</kbd> in the main menu will result in this screen.
+Choosing Option <kbd>3</kbd> in the main menu will show in this screen.
 Type <kbd>U</kbd> and press Enter to continue.
-> Always save your work and close any file that belongs to the EFI partition before you unmount it.
+> Always save your work and close any file located on the EFI partition before you unmount it.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/c5ec573c-3cbc-4351-a97c-fb08dace2cb8)